 What the Kids Say About Hiking Kruger Rock Trail

 With so many incredible hikes near us, we won’t always get a chance to repeat a trail.
 We’ve already hit this one again because this one is a relatively quick hike with fantastic rewards.

 “I liked resting on top of the rock.”

 “It was kind of hard, but not really because it was short.”

 “It was fun to see the Stanley [Hotel] from the mountain.”

 Since the Kruger Rock Trail is not a full-day hike, there will be plenty of time to head into town to explore Estes Park afterward.

 Stop at The Barrel for Mom and Dad to grab a post-hike beer, where the kids have plenty of room to play in the outdoor space.
 There are plenty of kid-friendly drinks to choose from.

-If you want to get out of the sun, we recommend Bird & Jim, an upscale (yet kid-friendly) restaurant that offers spectacular views of Rocky Mountain sunsets.
+If you want to get out of the sun, we recommend Bird & Jim.
+This upscale yet kid-friendly restaurant offers spectacular views of Rocky Mountain sunsets.